Chapter 14: The Convent

 “Thank you, Verloren,” said Amira after the meeting.
 Amira knew it was a fragile situation and that Verloren could easily return to her previous hostile position and so it seemed best to say little.

 Verloren dismissed Amira saying, “I don’t like nastiness.
 Besides, the Clinkers are known to me personally.”
 None of that had much truth in it.
 Verloren didn’t like nastiness towards herself but she could be as nasty as the best of them.
 Nor did she know the Clinkers personally.
 She may have had a vague knowledge that the Clinkers were somewhere in the hills but she would neither have understood nor had any alignment with their type of spirituality.
 However, it didn’t matter.
 What did matter was that Verloren had decided to use her considerable personal magnetism and force-to-be-reckoned-with nature for a good cause.
 It was, indeed, a surprise that the good cause was Amira.

 “I heard Farkas is living at the bottom of my street,” said Verloren tentatively.
 She bought her house off Farkas.

 “Yes, he is,” said Amira.
 “For now.
 At Ide’s.”
 She wanted to add, But don’t go there.
 It can only lead nowhere good.
-Instead, she touched Verloren’s arm lightly knowing that it was not particularly welcome and said, “You look like you are doing really well, so, whatever you are doing, keep doing it.”
+Instead, she touched Verloren’s arm and said, “You look like you are doing really well, so, whatever you are doing, keep doing it.”